ericgwu715/COVID-19-Data-Project/README.md

 We will be using Python Pandas and Matplotlib to find the answers for our question.<br>
 <br>
 <br>
 P.S. this is a reupload of group project.
-TEKM Team members: Eric Wu, Tan DuongKaren, Galindo Choudhary, Monte Rodriguez
+TEKM Team members: Eric Wu, Tan Duong, Karen Galindo Choudhary, Monte Rodriguez